AmeetGill/Trison/README.md

   );
 ```

-With a preprocessor function (This processor function will run before inserting message into tunnel)
+With a preprocessor function (This processor function will run before inserting message into a tunnel)
 ```typescript
   ...
   // type PreProcessorFunction = (readOnlyMessage: ReadOnlyMessage) => ReadOnlyMessage